sysdiglabs/terraform-google-secure-for-cloud/use-cases/org-k8s-threat-compliance.md

    - `bigquery.tables.list`
    - this is required to add some more permissions that are not available in GCP builtin viewer role
 2. Create a **Service Account** with the name 'sysdigcloudbench'
+   - This role must match the `roleName` set when the project was registered with Sydig in step 1 of Compliance - Sysdig Side
    - Give it GCP builtin `roles/viewer` **Viewer Role**
    - And previously created Custom Role <!-- tip: in UI: IAM & Admin -> IAM (Edit)-->